svilupp/LLMCheatsheets.jl/README.md

 files_str = collect(repo)
 ```

-`files_str` will be a string with all scanned files concatenated together, eg, to use in ChatGPT or `claude.ai`.
+`files_str` will be a string with all scanned files concatenated together.
+To use it in ChatGPT or Claude.ai, use `clipboard` functionality to copy it to clipboard - `files_str|>clipboard`.

 By default, the files scanned and downloaded are `repo.paths` and `repo.file_types`, respectively.